+'''

+/

-The regexp package implements a simple library for regular expressions.
+The regexp package implements a simple library for

+regular expressions.

 The syntax of the regular expressions accepted is:

+regexp:

+concatenation '|' concatenation

+/

+package regexp

+'''

 Each defined (and exported) function should have a small line of text documenting the behavior of the function.
-An example from the fint package:
+An example from the fmt package: